 - Educated at the Agra College, he went on to work as a lawyer in the Allahabad High Court.
 He also later became the Dean of the Law School in the Benaras Hindu University.

-- Sapru was at first a member of the Indian National Congress.
+- Sapru was at first a member of the Indian National Congress (December 28, 1885).
 He advocated Swaraj.
 But he was not in favour of unconstitutional means to achieve it.
 He was even the President of the UP Congress Committee before leaving the Party and joining the Liberal Party of India.

-- He believed that dialogue with the British authorities is the only manner in which political rights and freedom could be achieved for the country.
+- He believed that dialogue with the British authorities was the only manner in which political rights and freedom could be achieved for the country.

 - As a prominent founder-member of the Liberal Party, he collaborated with the Congress on various movements like the non-cooperation movement, the Salt Satyagraha and the Quit India Movement.